C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras

 In this way $\TT_X$ becomes a right tensor $C^*$-precategory with right tensoring "$\otimes 1$".
-We shall call it a \emph{right tensor $C^*$-precategory of the $C^*$-correspondence} $X$. \end{paragraf} \begin{rem} The $^*$-homomorphism $\varphi:A\to \LL(X)$ need not extend to a $^*$-homomorphism $M(A)\to \LL(X)$ unless it is nondegenerate (or $A$ is unital).
-In other words, in general there is no obvious right tensoring on the $C^*$-category $\TT:=\{\LL( X^{\otimes n},X^{\otimes m})\}_{n,m\in \N}$ and thus the sub-$C^*$-precategory $\TT_X\subset \TT$ seems to be a more appropriate object to work with. \end{rem} Applying the above construction to Examples \ref{partial morphism category}, \ref{precategory of a directed graph ex} we get respectively a \emph{right tensor $C^*$-precategory $\TT_\varphi$ of a partial morphism} $\varphi$ and a \emph{right tensor $C^*$-precategory $\TT_E$ of a directed graph} $E$. \begin{ex}[Right tensor $C^*$-precategory of a partial morphism] The $C^*$-pre\-ca\-te\-gory $\TT_\varphi$ from Example \ref{partial morphism category} is a right tensor $C^*$-precategory with right tensoring induced by $\varphi$.
-In particular, if $\varphi$ arises from an endomorphism $\al:A\to A$ of a $C^*$-algebra $A$, the ideal $\KK_{\varphi}=\{\al^m(A)A\al^n(A)\}_{n,m\in \N}$ is a right tensor $C^*$-precategory itself and the right tensoring on $\KK_{\varphi}$ assumes the form
+We shall call it a \emph{right tensor $C^*$-precategory of} $X$. \end{example} \begin{remark} The $^*$-homomorphism $\varphi:A\to \LL(X)$ need not extend to a $^*$-homo\-morphism $M(A)\to \LL(X)$ unless it is nondegenerate (or $A$ is unital).
+In other words, in general there is no obvious right tensoring on the $C^*$-category $\TT:=\{\LL( X^{\otimes m},X^{\otimes n})\}_{n,m\in \N}$ and thus the sub-$C^*$-precategory $\TT_X\subset \TT$ seems to be a more appropriate object to work with. \end{remark} Applying the above construction to Examples \ref{partial morphism category}, \ref{precategory of a directed graph example} we get respectively a \emph{right tensor $C^*$-precategory $\TT_\varphi$ of a partial morphism} $\varphi$ and a \emph{right tensor $C^*$-precategory $\TT_E$ of a directed graph} $E$. \begin{example}[Right tensor $C^*$-precategory of a partial morphism] The $C^*$-pre\-ca\-te\-gory $\TT_\varphi$ from Example \ref{partial morphism category} is a right tensor $C^*$-precategory with right tensoring induced by $\varphi$.
+In particular, if $\varphi$ arises from an endomorphism $\al:A\to A$ of a $C^*$-algebra $A$, the ideal $\KK_{\varphi}=\{\al^n(A)A\al^m(A)\}_{n,m\in \N}$ is a right tensor $C^*$-precategory itself and the right tensoring on $\KK_{\varphi}$ assumes the form

-If additionally $A$ is unital the above formula describes a right tensoring on $\TT_\al=\TT_\varphi$ as then we have $\TT_\al=\KK_{\varphi}=\{\al^m(1)A\al^n(1)\}_{n,m\in \N}$.\end{ex} \begin{ex}[Right tensor $C^*$-precategory of a directed graph] If $E=(E^0,E^1,r,s)$ is a directed graph, then $\TT_E$, see Example \ref{precategory of a directed graph ex}, is a right tensor $C^*$-precategory where the right tensoring is induced by "composition" of graphs or equivalently by multiplication of the incidence matrices.
-In the event the set of egdes $E^1$ is finite, the $C^*$-precategory $\TT_E$ coincides with the ideal of "compact" operators $\KK_{E}$ and the right tensoring is determined by the formula
+If additionally $A$ is unital the above formula describes a right tensoring on $\TT_\al=\TT_\varphi$ as then we have $\TT_\al=\KK_{\varphi}=\{\al^n(1)A\al^m(1)\}_{n,m\in \N}$.\end{example} \begin{example}[Right tensor $C^*$-precategory of a directed graph] The $C^*$-precate\-gory $\TT_E$ from Example \ref{precategory of a directed graph example} is a right tensor $C^*$-precategory where the right tensoring is induced by "composition" of graphs (equivalently by multiplication of incidence matrices).
+In the event the set of edges $E^1$ is finite, the $C^*$-precategory $\TT_E$ coincides with the ideal of "compact" operators $\KK_{E}$ and the right tensoring is determined by the formula